boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 ## Ornith 1.0 9B

 I am interested in this smaller model in the case an agent runs some cmd lines for instance.
 It is not really for coding, even it is a nice model.
-A K4_M variant is used, memory size is not an issue.
+A K4_M variant is used, VRAM capacity is not a limiting factor.

 ```bash
 llama-server.exe